novidevelop/novidevelop.github.io/_posts/2025-03-10-a-guide-to-fast-tiktok-api-input.markdown

 Let's walk through some real-world examples, and I'll share some things I've learned along the way:

-**Example 1:  Find 30 of the most relevant "data science" videos in the US.**
+**Example 1:  Find 20 of the most relevant "viral" videos in the UK.**

 This is a pretty standard search.
 Here's how you'd set it up: